 What if I’m pregnant?

 Families expecting a baby are extended the courtesy of a three month hiatus from the roster around the due date of the baby.
 The committee should be informed by the family of the pregnancy at least four months before the baby is due so this can be taken into account when preparing the next roster.
 The best way to do this is to e-mail the library at firstname.lastname@example.org.

 The allocation for the beginning of the year is 8 toys with a maximum of 4 red spot toys.
 This may change during the year depending on the number of toys and members in the toy library.

 How long can I keep the toys?

 Toys are issued for a fortnight but you may return them earlier if you wish.
 Toys may be renewed once for a further fortnight by ringing the library.
 Leave a message with your name, phone number, toy numbers and due dates.
-If you have any red spot toys or DVDs, the $2 hire per toy will be charged for the renewal period.
+If you have any red spot toys, the $2 hire per toy will be charged for the renewal period.